 - When you select the Monitor on an Existing Virtual Machine option (available in the Enterprise and Architect editions of the program), a VM is connected remotely by the program to perform monitoring.
 You can configure the VM as explained above and run EMCO MSI Package Builder on your machine and use the VM for monitoring.

 You can benefit from the repackaging automation using the Monitor on an Existing Virtual Machine option available in the Enterprise and Architect editions of the program.
 In this case, the program automatically maintains the clean state of the VM.
 You can learn more about all advantages of this approach in the Selecting the Monitoring Environment chapter.

-How to Perform Repackaging If You Don’t Have a Virtual Machine
+How to Perform Repackaging If You Don’t Have a Virtual Machine or Sandbox

 - Close all running applications and processes.
 You should close all running applications and processes except EMCO MSI Package Builder before you start repackaging since they are not related to the repackaged installation and may cause changes that will appear in the repackaging results.

 - Uninstall the monitored application.
 If an installation you need to repackage is already installed, uninstall it with all its components and dependencies.

 Note that even if these recommendations are complied with, the monitoring results may not be as precise as those produced in a clean environment.